SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ### -Name

-Specifies the name of a distribution to be terminated.
+Specifies the name of a distribution to be exported.

 ```yaml
 Type: String[]